“I have an existential map. It has ‘You are here’ written all over it.” ― Steven Wright

 I want to meet life face to face.

-7 Thoughts on Navigating your own Existential Crisis
+7 Ways to Navigate your own Existential Crisis

 1) Open your mind and start searching: Ask “why” about everything.
 Read and watch as much as possible about humanity, the planet, and the universe.
 Remember that the definition of an existential crisis is a “moment” or “turning point.”
 Use this as an aha moment to create awareness and set perspective.